NullRefExcep/AngularFormus/README.md

 ```

 ##### Events
-Formus has validation event on end validation:
+Formus emit an event after validation:
 ```js
 $rootScope.$on('Formus.validatedForm', function(event, name, isValid) {
   /*Some stuff*/
 });
 ```
-Alos You can validate form without submit:
+To validate form without submit:
 ```js
 $rootScope.$broadcast('Formus.validateForm', 'myFormName');
 ```

 #### Display back-end errors
-For showing errors that return from server You can use attribute `errors` in `formus-form` directive.
+For showing errors that return from server you can use attribute `errors` in `formus-form` directive.
 Errors must be object with properties named as form fields and errors it's array of strings, e.g:
 ```js
 {
   name:['Name must be longer']
 }
 ```
-FormusHelper has special method for extracting errors from response, it compatibility with Yii2 response.
+`FormusHelper` has special method for extracting errors from response.
 Example of setting errors:
 ```js
 form.config.submit.handler = function() {